earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ## What We're Building

 To get familiar with CircleCi I spun up a small [sample DJango project](https://github.com/jalletto/circle_ci_python_example) to use for this tutorial.
 I am ~~a compulsive hoarder~~ an avid collector of movies.
-The idea behind the Django project is an app to help me keep track of all of my blu-rays, DVDs, etc, but really it is just an example project to have something work with in CircleCi.
-In this tutorial we'll learn how to have CircleCi run our linter then run our tests and save the data.
+The idea behind the Django project is an app to help me keep track of all of my blu-rays, DVDs, etc, but really it is just an example project to have something to work with in CircleCi.

+In this tutorial we'll learn how to have CircleCi run our linter.
+Then we'll run our tests and save the data.
 Lastly we'll build a Docker image and push it to Docker Hub.

 <div class="notice--info">